gyups/johnwilliams/_exhibits/mo_prosecution.md

 [^3]: 2 Ventôse Year 9 = 21 February 1801

 [^4]: These two men joined the *Danae* with Williams from *la Bordelais*.
 John Brown was a 26-year-old Black man and Samuel Scarborough was a 20-year-old listed as an ordinary seaman.
 They both claimed to be American, from Virginia.

+[^5]: Rev. Howell translated this whole letter into English, except "livres", which he translated from Francs.
+The decimalized Franc (1 Franc:100 centimes) was made the official state currency in 1799.
+This could be British anti-revolutionary pettiness or simply Howell making sure everyone knew what was meant by the new term.
+However, since the papers were prepared for court martial, I must assume that the naval officers attending would be up to date on changes in French currency.
+There was a failed attempt to decimalize British currency in 1824; the British would not adopt a modern decimalized currency until 15 February 1971.